Accounting for companies in Dubai

 What is the deadline to file audited financial statements?

 In Free Zones, typically within 90 days from the close of the financial year.
-In Mainland the deadline extends to 4–6 months depending on the authority.
+In Mainland the deadline extends to 4 to 6 months depending on the authority.

 Is an internal audit valid?